Short overview of the asylum procedure

 Serbia is a State party to almost all relevant universal and regional treaties and conventions including the 1951 Refugee Convention Relating to the Status of Refugees,[1] 1967 Protocol,[2] European Convention for the Protection of Human Rights and Fundamental Freedoms,[3] UN Convention against Torture and Other Cruel, Inhumane and Degrading Treatment or Punishment,[4] International Covenant on Civil and Political Rights,[5] International Covenant on Economic, Social and Cultural Rights,[6] Convention on the Rights of the Child,[7] Convention on Preventing and Combating Violence against Women and Domestic Violence,[8] Convention on Action Against Trafficking in Human Beings,[9] Convention on the Elimination of All Forms of Discrimination Against Women,[10] Convention on the Rights of Persons with Disabilities[11] European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment[12] and several others.

-This further means that persons in need of international protection can address with individual complaints/communications/applications most of the UN and CoE Treaty bodies and that the legal framework and practice related to the field of asylum and migrations can be assessed through other forms of work of these bodies such as monitoring visits, periodic reporting and review, inquiry procedures and others.
-However, it is important to note that Serbia has not ratified the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights[13], nor the Optional Protocol to the Convention on the Rights of the Child on a communications procedure.[14]
-This basically means that individuals cannot address the Committee on Economic, Social and Cultural Rights (CESCR) and the Committee on the Rights of the Child (CRC).
-A11-Initiative for Economic and Social Rights (A11) has been advocating for the ratification of the OPCESCR since 2019,[15] launching campaigns, but also securing public promises of Ministers of Human Rights.[16]
-However, and to this date, there have not been any significant developments which could potentially open a new platform for refugees, asylum seekers and migrants to address the CESCR on issues related to inclusion and integration and the same can be said for the OP to the CRC.
+This further means that persons in need of international protection can address individual complaints/communications/applications to most of the UN and CoE Treaty bodies and that the legal framework and practice related to the field of asylum and migration can be assessed through the other forms of work of these bodies such as monitoring visits, periodic reporting and review, inquiry procedures and others.
+Also, it is important to note that in September 2023, Serbia ratified the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights[13] while the Optional Protocol to the Convention on the Rights of the Child on a communications procedure is yet to be ratified.[14]
+Thus, individuals can now address the Committee on Economic, Social and Cultural Rights (CESCR), but not the Committee on the Rights of the Child (CRC).
+A11-Initiative for Economic and Social Rights (A11) had been advocating for the ratification of the OPCESCR since 2019,[15] launching campaigns, but also securing public promises from Ministers of Human Rights[16] which eventually led to a positive outcome.[17]

 Constitutional Legal Framework

-Through cumulative interpretation of the above-outlined constitutional provisions, it can be safely concluded that all ratified universal and regional international treaties, as well as the practice of the European Court of Human Rights (ECtHR), UN Treaty Bodies and other relevant international bodies for the protection of human rights, should be interpreted as legally binding by asylum and other relevant authorities.
-This also implies that legal framework governing asylum and migration issues should be aligned with the rules outlined in the sub-chapter 5.1., but also to the relevant practice of the bodies for the protection of human rights.
+Through cumulative interpretation of the above-outlined constitutional provisions, it can be safely concluded that all ratified universal and regional international treaties, as well as the practice of the ECtHR, UN Treaty Bodies and other relevant international bodies for the protection of human rights, should be interpreted as legally binding by asylum and other relevant authorities.
+This also implies that the legal framework governing asylum and migration issues should be aligned with the rules outlined in the sub-chapter 5.1., but also to the relevant practice of the bodies for the protection of human rights.

-The right to refugee status (‘utočište’) is explicitly enshrined in the Article 57(1) of the Constitution and it goes as follows:
+The right to refugee status (‘utočište’) is explicitly enshrined in the Article 57(1) of the Constitution, which reads:

 ‘Any foreign national with reasonable fear of persecution based on his race, gender, language, religion, national origin or association with some other group, political opinions, shall have the right to asylum in the Republic of Serbia.’